3c-lab/3c-lab.github.io/_posts/2026-08-17-CNCM-poster.md

 description: Lab trip to Irvine to CNCM2026
 tags: presentations
 categories: news
+thumbnail: assets/img/CNCM26.jpg
 ---

 1[Lab road trip with and poster presentations by Selene and Daria, who also received a travel award.]!(/assets/img/CNCM26.jpg)
+Lab road trip to Irvine for CNCM2026!
+Selene and Daria presented posters — and Daria received a travel award. 🎉